PhilipZN/Bitboard-Checkers-Game/README.md

-Welcome to the ****Checkers Game****!
+Welcome to my ****Bitboard Checkers Game****!
 This is a console-based checkers game implemented in C using bitboards for efficient computation.
 The game supports two players, adhering to standard checkers rules, including mandatory captures and king promotions.

 ## How to Play